Battle of the Books

 Sponsor: Heather Fleming

 Battle of the Books is a reading incentive program that is organized by the Alaska Association of School Librarians.
 It has been taking place in Alaska since 1981!
 More information, including the list of titles for the 2018-2019 school year is available on the Mears Battle of the Books website.
+Books are available now in the Mears library and practices will start in October.

 Black Cat Cafe